olds1423/portfolio/README.md

 Stretch Goals:
 - As a reader, I only want to have to fetch data when it's updated (and keep it cached locally), so that I don't make unneeded AJAX calls.

+##Version 0.0.6 : Currently Planning Phase: Awaiting Implementation

+MVP - TODO:
+Scopes and closures and IIFE's, oh my!

+Apply some functional programming concepts to your portfolio codebase.

+Eliminate all for loops.
+- Use map where you are transforming one collection into another.
+- Enclose the contents of each script file in an IIFE, that exports any interface methods.
+- Use templates to avoid repetition of HTML structure.
+Use map to convert collections of data into collections of DOM nodes.
+- Think of a useful way to use reduce.
+Maybe you want to put some "fun facts stats" in your footer?